 Builders refer to the building specification constantly.
 Before construction it is referenced to order the materials (and colours) you have chosen.
 Copies of the specification and selections are sent to suppliers and contractors as part of their subcontract package.

-During construction building supervisors check deliveries and installations against the specification and schedule of fittings to ensure the right materials (and colours) have been ordered for your new home.
+During construction, building supervisors check deliveries and installations against the specification and fittings schedule to make sure the correct materials—and colours—have been ordered for your new home.

 How can I tell if my building specifications are up to standard?